Low-Waste Christmas Crafts: 14 Eco-Friendly Ideas For Everyone

 MIKE GARTEN

-Re-do them each year, by lightly taping the ornament shut and emptying each year to put in new fillings.
+You can re-do these ornaments each year by lightly taping them shut and emptying them to add new fillings.

 These little Christmas trees are easy and adorable.
 Cut out triangles from cardboard and wind yarn around them then gue pom poms as ornaments.,